 Teaching area: The development of persuasive, professional speaking and writing skills for business, as well as critical thinking protocols to optimize decision-making.

 Brian Kennedy is an attorney, focusing on criminal defense.
 He has his own law practice in San Diego.
 He has a Bachelor of Arts from the University of California, San Diego, and a Juris Doctorate from the University of the Pacific.
-Brian is also the head rugby coach at UCSD.
+Kennedy is also the head rugby coach at UC San Diego.

 Jim Olson founded the WestShore Management Group in April of 2007, continuing a distinguished career after leading several high technology businesses for two Fortune companies and serving for nine years as CEO of SkyStream Networks, the top rated IPTV video head-end provider worldwide.
 WestShore Management Group provides Interim CEO, corporate consulting, and executive development services for both public, and private, venture-financed companies.